Montclair Art Museum: History

 The building has since expanded along with the collection.
 The museum grew with additional gifts from Lang that allowed the front portico and mezzanine to be completed in 1924 and a new East Wing added in 1931 to house the Rand Collection.
 In the 1950s the high-ceilinged North Gallery was divided horizontally.
 The most recent renovation by architectural firm Beyer Blinder Belle in 2000-2001 added a new wing that doubled the museum's square footage.

 To mark its 75th anniversary, MAM published Three Hundred Years of American Painting: The Montclair Art Museum Collection.
 It provided detailed entries for 538 paintings, detailed discussion of 32 of them, and a set of thematic essays.
 In 1999, MAM collaborated on American Tonalism: Selections from the Metropolitan Museum of Art and the Montclair Art Museum.

 In January 2009, the museum announced it had transferred most of its LeBrun Library to the Harry A. Sprague Library at Montclair State University, a public institution that accepts library cards from public libraries in Essex and Passaic counties.

-On occasion, MAM has mounted exhibits that bridge its interest in contemporary and Native American art.
-A 2001-2 exhibit explored Albert Bierstadt's depiction of encounters between European settlers and Native Americans, using its collection of Indian art to create conversations with two monumental Bierstadt oils.
+MAM often mounts exhibitions that bridge its two collections.
+For example, a 2001-2 exhibit explored Albert Bierstadt's depiction of encounters between European settlers and Native Americans, using its collection of Native American art to create conversations with two monumental Bierstadt oils.
 In 2005, it presented "Roy Lichtenstein: American Indian Encounters" to explore a 20th-century American artist's fascination with and use of motifs from Native American art to critique their clichéd use by earlier artists.
 It included a Lichtenstein parody of Bierstadt, a variation on the Indian head nickel, and attempts to incorporate Indian symbolism into cubist and surrealist imagery.

-MAM also features exhibits that highlight its region.
+MAM also features exhibitions that highlight its region.
 It participates with other institutions and the New Jersey State Council on the Arts in New Jersey Arts Annual: Fine Arts, which develops juried exhibitions of works by local artists.
 For example, as part of that program, in 2012 MAM presented 13 works that explored technology and "sampling, appropriating and remaking older artworks" in an exhibit called "New Media: New Forms".
 In 2014, "Robert Smithson's New Jersey" explored how the artist's early exploration of the landscape and excavations near Paterson and Rutherford, New Jersey, inform Robert Smithson's later collages and land art projects.
 One critic wrote in The New Yorker: "This might seem like just more hopeful boosterism by a Garden State that exists in the shadow of a Big Apple, except that it’s true."

 In 2009, the museum and the Baltimore Museum of Art organized the exhibition "Cézanne and American Modernism," with 131 items, including 18 works by Cézanne.
 In a news release, MAM called the show "the largest, most ambitious exhibition in the 95-year history of the museum."
 After appearing in Montclair, the exhibition traveled to the Baltimore and to the Phoenix Art Museum.